10th - 12th May 2019

 Each day you will be instructed to meet at the event HQ and then be transported to the start.
 Once you join Votwo on the event you can leave your car at the event HQ and take advantage of the Votwo minibusses.
 On completion of the days run you will be transported back to the event HQ.

-For those that wish to enter as a team, you may do so by clicking the option in the drop down above.
+For those that wish to enter as a team, you may do so by emailing email@example.com.
 There is an additional charge for teams as it incurs additional admin, medals & t-shirts per person.
 Teams may use the start and finish transportation but if you wish to meet at a checkpoint and swap over you will be responsible for getting yourself to and from the checkpoints.
 Teams must also at registration make sure that the HQ has everyone's mobile number and emergency details.
 The booking will be under the group leader who will be responsible for organising the whole group.

 Running groups and daily start times:

-There are two start groups for day 1.
+There are two start groups for the event

 Group 2 is for runners.
 No walkers in group 2.